arnavkhanna21/power-outage-predictor/README.md

 ### Evaluation Metrics:
 We use two metrics to evaluate performance:
 - **Mean Absolute Error/MAE:** Reports average absolute prediction error in minutes.
 It is easy to interpret but less sensitive to outliers.
+We preferred MAE to MSE as our data has a lot of outliers and there is a skew in the distribution, so it is robust to these outliers.
 - **Mean Squared Error/MSE:** Penalizes large errors heavily and is useful for model comparisons.

 The features that we chose to include are known only at the start of the outage, which is crucial for real-world prediction.